 Maya King graduated from the University of Minnesota Law School Cum Laude.
-Before moving to Overland Park, Kansas and opening her law firm, she was in private practice in the Twin Cities.
+Before moving to Kansas City and opening her law firm, she was in private practice in the Twin Cities.

-Maya represents clients in family, criminal, and various immigration matters, including removal cases before the Executive Office of Immigration Review (EOIR), appeals to the Board of Immigration Appeals (BIA) and Administrative Appeals Office (AAO), immigrant and non-immigrant visas, and humanitarian cases.
+Maya represents clients in family law and various immigration matters, including removal cases before the Executive Office of Immigration Review (EOIR), appeals to the Board of Immigration Appeals (BIA) and Administrative Appeals Office (AAO), immigrant and non-immigrant visas, and humanitarian cases.

 She clerked for the Ramsey County Public Defenders’ Office in Saint Paul, Minnesota, where she represented misdemeanor and juvenile clients in court arraignments, bail hearings, and probation revocation hearings.
 She also externed for the Honorable Judge Tamara Garcia of the Fourth Judicial District Court in Minneapolis.